 We have been preparing a special Mother’s Day gift for my mother over the past few days at my house.
 Our dining room is being transformed into a special place for my sweet Momma.
 It will be her new bedroom starting this Tuesday.

-For more than seven years now, I have been spending extra time with my mother, trying to help her navigate life with advancing Alzheimer’s.
+For more than seven years now, I have been spending extra time with my mother, trying to help her navigate life without my dad — the past three years with advancing Alzheimer’s.
 Up until last year, Momma was able to live in her home in Milwaukee, with me commuting back and forth at increasingly shorter intervals (and for lengthier stays) as the years and the wicked disease progressed.
 By late fall of 2015, it became apparent that it was time for her to move to Madison to be closer to me.

 We moved Momma into a nearby senior apartment in March of 2016.
 It is a lovely 1-bedroom place that suited her needs just fine.
 We would drop in often, eat with her every evening, do her grocery shopping, and help her get wherever she needed to go.
 Because her mobility was tenuous, we decided to install WiFi cameras so we could keep an eye on her when we weren’t there, making sure she hadn’t fallen.
 Momma settled into her new place nicely; however, by September, the combination of her frantic phone calls and rapidly declining cognitive abilities, made it abundantly clear that a new change was necessary.
 I moved in with her full-time because it was no longer safe for her to live alone.
 With the help of family, paid caregivers, and a few friends, this worked well.